 An important component for fermentation is yeast.
 The strain will vary depending on what type and/or style of wine you are making.
 Yeast cannot survive on sugars alone, they need a well-rounded diet.
 Be sure to research what nutrients you will need for the specific type of yeast strain you'll be using.
 If you are making wine from other fruit other than grapes, then you will need pectic enzymes.

-If you are using a form of sulphur to preserve your wine and use it as an antioxidant, you will need potassium metabisulfite.
+If you are using a form of sulfur to preserve your wine and use it as an antioxidant, you will need potassium metabisulfite.

 Acids & Clarifying Agents